RajAdusumalli/CarvedRockFitness/README.md

-# Carved Rock Fitness Raj
+# Carved Rock Fitness RajAd

 The application was created using `dotnet new`: